emanueldima/B2SHARE-Training/05_Create_new_deposit.md

 }
 ```
 A persistent identifier (`PID` field) has been automatically generated and added to the metadata.
 Furthermore, a `checksum` has been calculated and the uploader's email address added in the `uploaded_by` field.

-Unfortunately, some of the fields are empty.
-During the commit step, these fields were not added and therefore missing.
-It is highly recommended to complete all fields during this step in order to increase the discoverability, authenticity and reusability of the dataset.